Dhrumil2102003/Medic-Web-/README.md

-# MedicsAdmin
+# Medics

-MedicsAdmin is a Django-based web application for managing medical product inventory, vendors, and shop transactions.
+Medics is a Django-based web application for managing medical product inventory, vendors, and shop transactions.
 It includes modules for admin management, vendor interaction, and e-commerce-like shop operations with integrated Paytm payment support.

 ## Features